Showing all 31 results

 Marrubium vulgare.
 Perennial.

 An attractive shrub with small, grey-green leaves that are covered in small white hairs, creating a fuzzy appearance.
-Tea can be made from the leaves & it is a favorite remedy for coughs (though it’s quite bitter so add honey).
+Tea can be made from the leaves and it is a favorite remedy for coughs (though it’s quite bitter so add honey).
 Horehound has long been noted for its medicinal qualities in treating numerous ailments.
-The essential oil is said to contain potent antimicrobial, antiseptic & anti-inflammatory properties.
-It has also traditionally been used as a flavoring for ales, sodas, & lozenges.
-Naturalizes easily & may spread, though germination can be slow & erratic.
+The essential oil is said to contain potent antimicrobial, antiseptic and anti-inflammatory properties.
+It has also traditionally been used as a flavoring for ales, sodas, and lozenges.
+Naturalizes easily and may spread, though germination can be slow and erratic.
 Best when direct sown in early spring or early fall.